Advanced Materials Beacon

-We also lead the world in characterisation of materials - measuring and exploring materials to help us fully understand their properties - such as graphene.
+We also lead the world in the characterisation of materials - measuring and exploring materials to help us fully understand their properties - such as graphene.

 - Globally, corrosion costs more than $2 trillion per year (World Corrosion Organization).